tylim88/Firelord/README.md

 ## 🦙 Purpose

+You need to prepare 3 set of data type in order to use firestore properly, best example is sever timestamp, when read, it is `Firestore.Timestamp`; when write, it is `Firestore.FieldValue`; and finally when compare, it is `Date|Firestore.Timestamp`.
+Actually it is more than this, but this is what the library offer now.

 Unfortunately `withConverter` is not enough to solve the type problems, there is still no feasible solutions to deal with type like date, firestore.Timestamp, number and array where different types in read, write and compare(query) are needed.
 This library is a wrapper that introduce deeper typing solution to handle each case.

 Not only this library deal with data type, it also provide type safe for collection path, document path, firestore limitations(whenever is possible).